shadiakiki1986/zboota-app/TESTING.md

 Automated testing using selenium is marked with a check.

-Please make sure to have followed the installation by ''make install''.
-Run these by ''make test''
+Please make sure to have followed the installation by ''make install''

+Launch webdriver: `webdriver-manager start`

+Run the tests with `SELENIUM_BROWSER=chrome make test`
+- note that only the following tests pass on phantomjs:
+  - `tests/addEditTest.js`
+- the rest only pass on chrome
+- also, firefox 55 onwards does not work with selenium
+- NOTE that headless testing on AWS EC2 doesn't work (not sure if because of closed ports or firefox headless or phantomjs)

 # Preparation